ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 - **Model Artifacts Management**: Access and share model checkpoints, facilitating easy deployment and collaboration.

 - **Viewing Inference Results with Image Overlay**: Visualize the prediction results on images using interactive overlays in Weights & Biases, providing a clear and detailed view of model performance on real-world data.
-For more detailed information on Weights & Biases’ image overlay capabilities, check out this [link](https://docs.wandb.ai/guides/track/log/media#image-overlays).
+For more detailed information on Weights & Biases' image overlay capabilities, check out this [link](https://docs.wandb.ai/guides/track/log/media#image-overlays).

-    <div style="text-align:center;"><blockquote class="imgur-embed-pub" lang="en" data-id="a/UTSiufs" data-context="false" ><a href="//imgur.com/a/UTSiufs">Take a look at how Weights & Biases’ image overlays helps visualize model inferences.</a></blockquote></div><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+    <div style="text-align:center;"><blockquote class="imgur-embed-pub" lang="en" data-id="a/UTSiufs" data-context="false" ><a href="//imgur.com/a/UTSiufs">Take a look at how Weights & Biases' image overlays helps visualize model inferences.</a></blockquote></div><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 By using these features, you can effectively track, analyze, and optimize your YOLOv8 model's training, ensuring the best possible performance and efficiency.

 ## Summary

-This guide helped you explore Ultralytics’ YOLOv8 integration with Weights & Biases.
+This guide helped you explore Ultralytics' YOLOv8 integration with Weights & Biases.
 It illustrates the ability of this integration to efficiently track and visualize model training and prediction results.

 For further details on usage, visit [Weights & Biases' official documentation](https://docs.wandb.ai/guides/integrations/ultralytics).